saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 ```

 Now, the assertions are grouped inside a test function,
-which provides an isolation to eventually filter tests or running those in parallel.
+which allows to filter tests.
-Also, thanks to `TestContext`, the created files are automatically removed after the test finishes.
+It also improve reporting now that assertions are in test functions with meaningful names (instead of a number),
+and may open the possibility to run them in parallel.

 ### Debug

 Because the rewrite is in Rust, standard debuggers (in particular `lldb`) can be used.
-It will also be easier to trace syscalls with `strace`.
+It will also be easier to trace syscalls with `strace`, now that a single test function can be executed.

 ### Performance